 Different finishes can also add a unique look to the countertop by highlighting the colors and patterns within the stone.
 Done right, a finish can make stains less discernable and reduce the slabs porosity.
 Below is a description of several common finishes and their specific qualities.

 Polished granite has a high-gloss, mirror-like shine that’s very reflective, which draws attention to the stone.
 The finish showcases the flecks and specks that are featured in the stone and is probably the most popular design choice for kitchens.
-It adds a sense of elegance and richness to space.
+It adds a sense of elegance and richness to the space it is in.
 A polished finish is less porous, making for a smooth and hygienic surface that’s perfect for the kitchen.

 Tip: To maintain the glossy shine of polished finishes and to prevent scratching on smoother surfaces, extra care is needed to maintain polished countertops.
 This includes using appropriate cleaners and cleaning techniques.